lorenzo-stoakes/linux-vm-notes/fundamentals.md

-* These tables are called [page table][page-table]s and the CPU automatically walks through these in the hardware every time a virtual address is used, and since once you're in the CPU's 'paging mode' EVERY address any process whether kernel or userland uses is virtual, meaning every address goes through this process (OK I'm lying a little bit here - the CPU tries to 'remember', i.e. cache, mappings for fast lookup when it can to avoid this costly process, but more on that later.)
+* These tables are called [page table][page-table]s and the CPU automatically walks through these in the hardware every time a virtual address is used, and since once you're in the CPU's 'paging mode' EVERY address any process whether kernel or userland uses is virtual, every address goes through this process (OK I'm lying a little bit here - the CPU tries to 'remember', i.e. cache, mappings for fast lookup when it can to avoid this costly process, but more on that later.)

 ### Page Tables in Linux